A New Relationship between Consumers and Brands Exhibited in Long-selling Brands of Fast-Moving Consumer Goods

 Fig.5

+We found that the “risk aversion” group were those who felt “this product is a sure thing” based on their experience of actually using the product and strongly feeling its good functionality.
 On the other hand, the “familiarity” group feels closer to the brand not only because of its functional value, but also because of experiences that evoke emotions and the experience of being sympathetic to the brand and the company’s attitude.
+Furthermore, in the “support” group, people have discovered for themselves what the brand means to them in terms of semantic value, and through this experience they feel a deep relationship with the brand that it is the brand for them.

 See the examples of brand experiences listed in the “support” column of Fig.5 to see what it specifically means to find and experience semantic value.
 I think the first example indicates that it was “fun” to be able to share the time with friends to try this and that, rather than trying a variety of ingredient combinations being “delicious.”
 In the second example, rather than simply looking good in a photo, I think the consumer felt that the experience of eating cup noodles at the summit was the ideal way to express his or her sense of fulfillment and pride that he or she had climbed all the way to the top of Mt.
 Fuji.
 The person probably showed that picture to people around them, and may have posted it on social media.
 Another characteristic of “support” is that it involves communicating and sharing the value that the consumer feels.